-Ancestral, Folk, & Indigenous Herbalism and Healing Series
+Ancestral, Folk, & Indigenous Herbalism and Healing Sunday Series in Taos, NM

-We are honored to host 7 different amazing healers that will be teaching in our community.
+We are honored to host 5 different amazing healers that will be teaching in our community.
 Classes will take place on Sundays from 10-3pm at the Tierra Drala Permaculture farm in El Prado, NM (Taos County).
 A different teacher will present each Sunday.
 You can sign up for single or multiple classes.

 Teacher Descriptions & Topics: